 The Western Balkan countries and Turkey have committed to the implementation of the Small Business Act for Europe.
 Their performance is assessed through a specific monitoring tool known as the SME Policy Index.
 This tool is jointly developed by the Commission, the OECD, the European Training Foundation, the European Bank for Reconstruction and Development, and the participating countries.

 Since 2014, candidate countries and potential candidate countries have the option of joining the EU programme for the Competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME).
-Montenegro, the former Yugoslav Republic of Macedonia, Turkey, Albania, Serbia, and Bosnia and Herzegovina have joined the programme.
-A framework agreement was signed by the Council in December 2016 to allow Kosovo to participate in EU programmes.
-The agreement is currently with the European Parliament and Kosovo will be able to join COSME once the Parliament has concluded the agreement.
+Montenegro, the former Yugoslav Republic of Macedonia and Turkey joined in 2014, Albania and Serbia in 2015, Bosnia and Herzegovina in 2016, and Kosovo in 2017.